EliVerbrugge/WifiPower/README.md

 # WifiPower

-The source code (if you can call it that) behind the [www.wifipower.net](https://wifipower.net/) website.
+The source code (if you can call it that) behind the [wifipower.net](https://wifipower.net/) website.
+Hosted on firebase.

 Website built for fun off of the premise of supplementing POE (power over ethernet) with power over wifi aka.
 WifiPower.